Home

 The crisis ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for comment Friday, and Uvalde officers had been stationed exterior his residence, but they might not say why.
+Arredondo could not be reached for comment Friday, and Uvalde officers were stationed exterior his residence, however they'd not say why.

-Maria Haberfeld, a professor at John Jay Faculty of Legal Justice in New York, said the police department’s policies, procedures and coaching will likely be scrutinized to see whether the officers on the ground in Uvalde followed them.
+Maria Haberfeld, a professor at John Jay College of Legal Justice in New York, stated the police department’s policies, procedures and training might be scrutinized to see whether the officers on the ground in Uvalde adopted them.

-However Jorge Colina, a former Miami police chief, needs to know more about what was going via the minds of the officers inside the college as the chief advised them to attend within the corridor.
+However Jorge Colina, a former Miami police chief, wants to know more about what was going through the minds of the officers inside the school as the chief told them to wait in the corridor.

-“Did somebody problem the decision there?” he stated.
-“Did somebody raise an objection at the very least?”
+“Did somebody problem the decision there?” he said.
+“Did someone increase an objection at the least?”

 Quelle: apnews.com